chukong/quick-cocos2d-x/README.md

-quick-cocos2d-x is an \*quick\* framework, based cocos2d-x.
+quick-cocos2d-x is a \*quick\* framework, based cocos2d-x.
 Make mobile games in Lua.
 Code Less, Play More!

 > [cocos2d-x](http://www.cocos2d-x.org) is a multi-platform 2D game engine in C++, based on cocos2d-iphone and licensed under MIT.
 Now this engine has been expanded to iOS, Android, Bada, BlackBerry, Marmalade and desktop operating systems like Linux, WindowsXP & Windows7.